RasaHQ/rasa/docs/docs/reference/rasa/core/test.md

 - `successes` - boolean indicating whether to write down successful predictions or not
 - `errors` - boolean indicating whether to write down incorrect predictions or not
+- `warnings` - boolean indicating whether to write down prediction warnings or not

 **Returns**: